sasoria/housing-prices/README.md

 # Housing-prices

 A simple cli that finds the latest Norwegian housing prices in a given location.

-The results are taken from finn.no.
-Currently the districts of Oslo is supported as locations.
+- The results are taken from the awesome site at finn.no ✨
+- Currently the districts of Oslo is supported as locations 🚧

 ### 🚀 Usage